-- Proposed one theory, discussed all the supporting evidence - But surely it had no experimental support, testing? - 1) Later biologists do do evolutionary experimental work e.g. given a hypothesis that urban moths are soot-coloured, they might artificially colour moths and look at differential predation. - 2) We need to recognise that some disciplines may publish more than one kind of argument schema.
-E.g. a grand theory, then experimental tests of its predictions. - 3) The importance of grand theories is that they look at large collections of evidence as a whole, and seek to find a single synthesis that accommodates it all.
+- Proposed one theory, discussed all the supporting evidence But surely it had no experimental support, testing? - Later biologists do do some evolution-related experimental work e.g. given a hypothesis that urban moths are soot-coloured, they might artificially colour moths and look at differential predation. - We need to recognise that some disciplines may publish more than one kind of argument schema.
+E.g. a grand theory, then experimental tests of its - The importance of grand theories is that they look at large collections of evidence as a whole, and seek to find a single synthesis that

-Paul Nurse's point that many "cranks" e.g. climate change deniers are essentially selecting just a few observations that suit their view.
-This is legitimate from the viewpoint of counterexample arguments; but
+Paul Nurse's point that many "cranks" (e.g. climate change deniers) are essentially selecting just a few observations that suit their view.
+This is legitimate from the viewpoint of counterexample arguments; but not for judgements about the balance of evidence $\dots$